Four phases of human history

 Hunter-gatherers lived in small tribal extended family groups c.
 20 (100) at a time when the world human population peaked at around 3 million.

 With energy conservation paramount, carrying and caring for young children and possessions was a severe hindrance to mobility.
-There was a high rate of mortality resulting from violent interaction with other groups cwith some natural birth control, that sometimes included infanticide and senilicide.
+There was a high rate of mortality resulting from violent interaction with other groups with some natural birth control, which could include infanticide and senilicide.
 This ensured that the group size remained small.
 Material culture such implements, tools, spears etc. needed to be easily carried or quickly assembled at campsites.
 Australian Aborigines had evolved physiques and cultural practices adapted to the climate and their seasonal sources of food.
 The few children, few possessions, and maximum conservation of energy contrasted with later European energy-hungry and more complex sedentary material cultures based on agriculture, where property and ownership became much more important.

 This consisted mostly of wild greens, fruits, seed, and root vegetables usually harvested and prepared by women, supplemented by the meat of hunted animals (derived from plants), mostly hunted by men.